dboddie-canonical-work/disgorged-docs/creating-a-snap.rst

 ..
 6799.md

-.. \_creating-a-snap:
+.. _creating-a-snap:

 Creating a snap
 ===============

 You can create snaps from apps you’ve already built and zipped, or from your preferred programming language or framework.

-For a brief overview of the snap creation process, including how to install *snapcraft* and how it’s used, see `Snapcraft overview <snapcraft-overview.md>`__.
+For a brief overview of the snap creation process, including how to install *snapcraft* and how it’s used, see :ref:`Snapcraft overview <snapcraft-overview>`.

 The following is an outline of the typical snap build process, which you can step through to create your snap:

-1. `Create a checklist <snapcraft-checklist.md>`__ Better understand your snap’s requirements.
+1. :ref:`Create a checklist <snapcraft-checklist>` Better understand your snap’s requirements.
-2. `Create a snapcraft.yaml file <creating-snapcraft-yaml.md>`__ Describes your snap’s build dependencies and run-time requirements
+2. :ref:`Create a snapcraft.yaml file <creating-snapcraft-yaml>` Describes your snap’s build dependencies and run-time requirements
-3. `Add interfaces to your snap <adding-interfaces.md>`__ Share system resources with your snap, and from one snap to another
+3. :ref:`Add interfaces to your snap <adding-interfaces>` Share system resources with your snap, and from one snap to another
 4. `Publish and share <https://snapcraft.io/docs/using-the-snap-store>`__ Put your snap on the `Snap Store <https://snapcraft.io/store>`__ to reach an audience of millions

 Platform walkthroughs